Is MCP safe? The security risks AI assistants don't mention

 You connected your AI assistant to a dozen MCP servers this year.
 Calendar, email, knowledge base, the works.
 Here's what nobody mentioned when you clicked allow: the protocol underneath those connections was built for functionality, with security left as someone else's problem.
 Peer-reviewed research published in 2026 shows the attacks succeed far more often than you'd guess from clicking allow.

 Quick answer > MCP (Model Context Protocol) is not safe by default.
-A 2026 DSN paper showed tool-poisoning attacks succeed 80–100% of the time against Claude Sonnet 4 and Gemini 2.5 Pro.
+A 2026 DSN paper showed tool-poisoning attacks reaching a 100% success rate against Claude Sonnet 4 and Gemini 2.5 Pro when the attacker controls the tool description.
 A separate audit of six public MCP registries found 833 vulnerable servers, 9 leaked GitHub tokens (5 still valid), and over 200 hijackable accounts.
 Treat every MCP server as untrusted code.

 What does an MCP server actually have access to?